 Further, in the Great Commission passage God calls us to be His disciples.
 It is important to know what exactly the word disciple means.
 Disciple is the Greek word mathetes, which means, “a learner.”
 Better, math (the root of the English word “mathematics”) means, “thought accompanied by endeavor.”
 Perhaps you can see where I am going with this:

-Better perhaps, I like to think of the Greek word math in terms of someone who can calculate: A disciple is someone who can calculate the world in which they live through the lens of Scripture.
-That is what it means to be a disciple, and lest you think you might have to go it alone, God has given believers pastor-teachers to equip them in and with the Word of God: in order for them to become wise at calculating all matters in life through Scripture.
-Ephesians 4:11 states this:
+Better perhaps, I like to think of the Greek word math in terms of someone who can calculate: A disciple is someone who can calculate the world in which he lives through the lens of Scripture.
+That is what it means to be a disciple, and lest you think you might have to go it alone, God has given believers pastor-teachers to equip them in and with the Word of God in order for them to become wise at calculating all matters in life through Scripture.
+Ephesians 4:11–12 states this:

-In Scripture mathetes is often juxtaposed to didaskalos, meaning “teacher.”
+In Scripture mathetes is often juxtaposed with didaskalos, meaning “teacher.”